-On 4th May, 2013, the indirectly owned investee, which holds the hotel resort complex operation in Macau, and its major shareholder entered into an assets purchase agreement with some subsidiaries of Galaxy Entertainment Group Limited, an independent third party and a listed company on the Main Board of The Stock Exchange of Hong Kong Limited, to dispose of the underlying properties of hotel resort complex and other assets in some subsidiaries of its major shareholders at a cash consideration of HK\$3,250,000,000.
+On 4th May, 2013, the indirectly owned investee, which holds the hotel resort complex operation in Macau, and its major shareholder entered into an assets purchase agreement with some subsidiaries of Galaxy Entertainment Group Limited, an independent third party and a listed company on the Main Board of the Stock Exchange, to dispose of the underlying properties of hotel resort complex and other assets in some subsidiaries of its major shareholders at a cash consideration of HK\$3,250,000,000.
 The disposal of these assets was completed on 17th July, 2013.
 According to the assets purchase agreement, the first payment for the disposal of HK\$2,600,000,000 was received on 17th July, 2013 and the second payment of HK\$650,000,000 was received on 16th January, 2015.

 The Group re-assessed the recoverable amount of the available-for-sale investments taking into account the expected future cash flows of the investments including the cashflows generated from the aforesaid disposal.
-No impairment loss was recognised for the year ended 31st December, 2014.
-During the year ended 31st December, 2013, an impairment loss of HK\$5,118,000 was recognised as the recoverable amount was lower than the carrying value.
+No further impairment loss was recognised for the year ended 31st December, 2014 and 2015.